BemTG/BemTG/README.md

 #### An Ethereum Protocol Fellow and Google-certified TensorFlow Developer with a deep interest in building AI systems for Blockchain protocols.

-####  I am the lead developer at [META DAO-Agents](https://medium.com/avalancheavax/winners-of-the-moralis-avalanche-hackathon-78879a6b2c16)
+####  I am also the lead developer at [META DAO-Agents](https://medium.com/avalancheavax/winners-of-the-moralis-avalanche-hackathon-78879a6b2c16)